BrandonS8/project1-hangman/readme.md

 * Better graphics for the hater, maybe more than a stickman
 * Foreign language support, the current letters are only the English alphabet
 * I think it would be fun to add a dunk tank clown style to the hater, so as it is being made it 'speaks' to the user, such as a quote saying 'I can't wait to show twitter your score' when the player is near losing
+* Using keyboard to guess letters.
+* Possibly stop putting the letters in to divs and instead display an array converted to a string